 An important part of boot comfort is flex at the ankle.
 It allows a good feel of the gear shifter and brake lever to control the bike.

 Boots that are too stiff can make it difficult to feel the click of your shifter’s movement.
 A boot that has adequate ankle flex is essential.

 3. Your Budget:

-As with anything you buy, you have to first decide how much of your hard-earned cash you want to spend on your child’s boots.
+As with anything you buy, you must first decide how much of your hard-earned cash you want to spend on your child’s boots.

-Obviously the more you spend, the more protection you get.
-As with helmets, the technology developments in recent years have meant that some of the features once found in higher-priced boots are finding their way into the mid and entry-level boots.
+Obviously, the more you spend, the more protection you get.
+As with helmets, the technological developments in recent years have meant that some of the features once found in higher-priced boots are finding their way into mid and entry-level boots.